-This is why, according to an Angus Reid Forum poll, a whopping 39% of Canadians don’t see the point in investing in RRSPs, because they would eventually have to pay tax when they withdraw savings in retirement.
+This is why, according to an Angus Reid Forum poll, a whopping 39% of Canadians don’t see the point in investing in RRSPs — because they would eventually have to pay taxes when they withdraw savings in retirement.
 This means that millions of Canadians are missing out on a highly efficient way of saving for retirement.

 While it’s true that you will be taxed when you withdraw money on retirement, that’s only one part of the story.

-The chances are that, when you retire, you will be in a much lower tax bracket than when you were working.
+The chances are, when you retire, you will be in a much lower tax bracket than when you were working.
 Therefore, you can get a considerable tax return by investing in RRSPs, which you can then invest in next year’s RRSPs and thus grow your retirement savings even faster.

 When you retire, the amount you’ll pay in tax could be as low as 25.5%, so you’ll have saved a significant amount in tax, depending on your working tax bracket.